vegaprotocol/documentation/docs/concepts/trading-on-vega/trading-modes.md

 At the conclusion of the call period, trades are produced in a single action known as an auction uncrossing.
 During the uncrossing, auctions always try to maximise the traded volume, subject to the requirements of the orders placed.

 ### Orders accepted during auctions
 When a market is in an auction, only certain order types and times in force can be used.
 Market orders are not permitted.
+An iceberg order can be entered, or carried into an auction, if its underlying time in force is supported.

 | Pricing method | GTT | GTC | IOC | FOK | GFA | GFN |